EaterOA/lug-presentations/2016-02-22-sfs/presentation.md

 sudo pip3 install Flask flask-sqlalchemy jinja2 werkzeug markupsafe itsdangerous sudo pip install Flask flask-sqlalchemy jinja2 werkzeug markupsafe itsdangerous

+Webapps
+---

 - A server is just a computer sitting somewhere
   - How you access these servers is via ssh or ftp
   - SSH allows you to control the server through a command line interface

-{explain how to ssh using an ip and a password}

-    ssh root@<ip>

-Flask
-===

-- Explain why flask
---- set up advanced routing schemes
---- templating
---- access databases
---- arbitrary code (necessary for webapps)

-- make a templates folder

-    render_template('templatename.html')
+- People deploy apps these days with both PaaS and servers
+  - Using a server gives you full control and you can do much more

 Nginx
 ===